rcctodd/598A_replication_project/README.md

 ## Data (Extended) Datasets

+Data for this study was obtained from the ScienceDirect online version of this article (https://doi.org/10.1016/j.jas.2018.11.002)

 Included Files:
 - mmc2.csv: Contains dimensionality information about 123 different lances.
 These are the following fields: